evennia/evennia/docs/source/Contribs/Arxcode-Installation.md

 ## Installing Arxcode

-### Clone the arxcode repo

-Cd to the root of your directory and clone the released source code from github:
+`cd` to the root of your directory and clone the released source code from github:

     git clone https://github.com/Arx-Game/arxcode.git myarx

 A new folder `myarx` should appear next to the ones you already had.
 You could rename this to something else if you want.

-Cd into `myarx`.
+`cd` into `myarx`.
 If you wonder about the structure of the game dir, you can [read more about it here](../Howto/Starting/Part1/Gamedir-Overview.md).

 ### Clean up settings

 Arx has split evennia's normal settings into `base_settings.py` and `production_settings.py`.
 It also has its own solution for managing 'secret' parts of the settings file.
-We'll keep most of Arx way but remove the secret-handling and replace it with the normal Evennia method.
+We'll keep most of Arx way but we'll remove the secret-handling and replace it with the normal Evennia method.

-Cd into `myarx/server/conf/` and open the file `settings.py` in a text editor.
+`cd` into `myarx/server/conf/` and open the file `settings.py` in a text editor.
 The top part (within `"""..."""`) is just help text.
 Wipe everything underneath that and make it look like this instead (don't forget to save):